-If you are attempting to obtain a permit on an improvement, in response to a notice of violation, the Building Division recognizes that you are under a deadline to bring the property into compliance.
-Compliance means the appropriate permit, as well as passing all required building inspections.
-The Building Division staff will try to respond to your permit application in a timely fashion.
-However, please recognize that it is your responsibility to obtain the appropriate permits, required inspections, and Certificate of Completion or Occupancy within the time allocated by the Code Enforcement staff or Code Enforcement Special Magistrate.
+If you are attempting to obtain a permit on an improvement in response to a notice of violation, the Building Division recognizes that you are under a deadline to bring the property into compliance.
+Compliance means obtaining the appropriate permit, and passing all required building inspections.
+The staff will work to process your permit application in a timely fashion.
+However, please recognize that it is your responsibility to obtain the appropriate permits, required inspections, and Certificate of Completion or Occupancy within the time allocated by the Code Enforcement staff or Special Magistrate.

 Code Enforcement staff are aware of the time required to obtain a permit for a particular improvement.
 They will give you adequate time to comply, but it is important that you begin to take immediate steps to correct your violation(s).
-Often times, the permitting process is a complex issue so it is important that you address your violations as quickly as possible.
-Typical permitting turnaround times can only be relied on for improvements that have not yet been constructed and that have applications accompanied by complete, correct plans and permit documents.
+Often, the permitting process involves complex issues so it is important that you address your violations as quickly as possible.
+Typical permitting turnaround times relate to improvements that have not been constructed and have applications composed of complete and correct plans, and permit documents.

-If you encounter unforeseen difficulties, it is important that you communicate this information to the Code Enforcement officer responsible for your case.
+If you encounter unforeseen difficulties, it is important that you communicate this to the Code Enforcement officer responsible for your case.

-Remember that your improvement is not typical, and in all likelihood you have not yet had the necessary plans prepared.
-Further, structures built in violation without permits and inspections create the need for additional documentation and review.
-By their very nature, they will take longer to process for permit than other applications.
+Remember that your improvement is not typical, and all the necessary plans are not prepared.
+Structures built in violation, without permits and inspections, create the need for additional documentation and review.
+Forensic investigation of a completed structure may be necessary for the design professional to confirm construction methods and materials.
+By their very nature, they will take longer to process than other applications.
 In addition, permit fees for violations are computed at four times that of standard permit fees.

-It is possible that the violation, which exists on your property, was there when you purchased the property, was constructed by an individual who misled you, or was constructed by an individual who was unaware of code requirements.
-The fact that you may not have created the violation yourself does not relieve Code Enforcement staff from their responsibility to seek compliance from you as the property owner.
-If you believe you have been defrauded, Code Enforcement staff will be able to assist you in contacting our Contractor Certification staff for possible When assessing permit fees, action. consideration is given as to who actually created the violation.
+The violation may have been there when you purchased the property, was constructed by an individual who misled you, or was constructed by an individual who was unaware of code requirements.
+The fact that you may not have created the violation, does not relieve Code Enforcement staff from their responsibility to seek compliance from you, as the property owner.
+If you believe you have been defrauded, Code Enforcement staff will assist you in contacting our Contractor Certification Division for possible action.
+When assessing permit fees, consideration is given to whomever actually created the violation.